trickstercache/trickster/docs/developer/environment/README.md

 pickup distribution before and half after the seed instant.
-To re-seed (for example, after the data ages out of range), run `make developer-seed-data`, which first runs the `seed_data_generate` service and then reloads ClickHouse, MySQL, TimescaleDB, and Druid in parallel.
+To re-seed (for example, after the data ages out of range), run `make developer-seed-data`, which first runs the `seed_data_generate` service and then reloads ClickHouse, MySQL, TimescaleDB, GreptimeDB, and Druid in parallel.
 A Trickster started before the re-seed still holds the previous timeseries in its memory cache, so restart `make serve-dev` afterwards (or compare against a `-direct` datasource) to see the new data.